RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

-From the above analysis, the ratio is preferably calculated from a counting area with large crowds, such as a campus atrium or the entrance of a shopping mall, and a large window size is also preferred.
+This explains that $\alpha$ can be estimated by \EquationWord(\ref{eq: alpha_approx}).
+From the analysis, the calibration region is preferably set up in an area with large crowds, such as a campus atrium or the entrance of a shopping mall.
+Also, a large window size is preferred in the calibration region.